nighterrors/_REPO-56A4F_General_/CONTRIBUTING.md

 0. Luckily, it was an easy fix, so after testing it was merged into <b2>prod</b2> and <b0>main</b0> and released as ==v01.02.02==.

 0. During the life-cycle of ==v01.03.00== another bug (<b4>ID: #4</b4>) was discovered.
-0. It too needed a quick soulution, so develpoment started on <b4>htfx/4</b4>.
+0. It too needed a quick solution, so development started on <b4>htfx/4</b4>.
-0. But unlike the previous bug <b4>it</b4> prooved to be more complicated, so based on <b4>it</b4>'s urgency, a workaround was implemented.
+0. But unlike the previous bug <b4>it</b4> proved to be more complicated, so based on <b4>it</b4>'s urgency, a workaround was implemented.
 0. After testing, <b4>it</b4> was merged into <b2>prod</b2> and released as ==v01.03.01==
 0. In the meantime, a more permanent solution was developed on <b5>bgfx/4</b5>.
 0. <b5>It</b5> was merged int the <b0>main</b0> development cycle of ==v01.04== and finally released as part of ==v01.04.00==.

 0. With the release of ==v01.04.01== a bug (<b6>ID: #5</b6>) was introduced.
 0. Fixing <b6>it</b6> started on <b6>bgfx/5</b6>.
-0. Soon turned out, a permanent soulution required features not yet implemented.
+0. Soon turned out, a permanent solution required features not yet implemented.
-0. So a quick workaround was delevoped on <b7>htfx/5</b7>.
+0. So a quick workaround was developed on <b7>htfx/5</b7>.
 0. <b7>It</b7> was released as ==v01.04.02==.
-0. In the meantime, development of a permanent solution contiued on <b6>bgfx/5</b6>.
+0. In the meantime, development of a permanent solution continued on <b6>bgfx/5</b6>.
 And eventually released with ==v01.05.00==.

 <?/?>